Start a ClojureScript App from Scratch

 Step 10 - Restructure resources dir

 Go ahead and add a public directory to the resources dir and move your index.html and style.css into it.
-Your folder structure should look like this:

 .